Miami University

-Miami University (informally Miami of Ohio or simply Miami) is a public research university in Oxford, Ohio.
-The university was founded in 1809, making it the second-oldest university in Ohio (behind Ohio University, founded in 1804) and the 10th oldest public university (32nd overall) in the United States.
-The school's system comprises the main campus in Oxford, as well as regional campuses in nearby Hamilton, Middletown, and West Chester.
-Miami also maintains an international boarding campus, the Dolibois European Center in Differdange, Luxembourg.
+Miami University (informally Miami of Ohio or simply Miami) is a public research university in Oxford, Ohio, United States.
+Founded in 1809, it is the second-oldest university in Ohio and the tenth-oldest public university in the United States.
+The university enrolls about 18,600 students in Oxford and also has regional campuses in nearby Hamilton, Middletown, and West Chester.
+Miami also operates the international Dolibois European Center in Differdange, Luxembourg.

+Miami University provides a liberal arts education; it offers more than 120 undergraduate degree programs and over 70 graduate degree programs within its seven schools and colleges in architecture, business, engineering, humanities and the sciences.
+It is a member of the University System of Ohio.
 It is classified among "R2: Doctoral Universities – High research activity".

-Miami University provides a liberal arts education; it offers more than 120 undergraduate degree programs and over 60 graduate degree programs within its 7 schools and colleges in architecture, business, engineering, humanities and the sciences.
-In its 2021 edition, U.S. News & World Report ranked the university 103rd among universities in the United States, as well as 46th nationally among public universities.
-Miami University is also ranked as having the 25th-best undergraduate teaching nationally.
-Miami was one of the original eight Public Ivy schools, a group of publicly funded universities considered as providing a quality of education comparable to those of the Ivy League.

-Miami University has a long tradition of Greek life; five social Greek-letter organizations were founded at the university earning Miami the nickname "Mother of Fraternities".
-Today, Miami University hosts over 50 fraternity and sorority chapters, and approximately one-third of the undergraduate student population are members of the Greek community.
-Forbes ranked the city of Oxford first on its 2016 list of the best college towns in the United States.

-Miami's athletic teams compete in the National Collegiate Athletic Association (NCAA) Division I and are collectively known as the Miami RedHawks.
+Miami University has a long tradition of Greek life; five social Greek-letter organizations were founded at the university, earning Miami the nickname "Mother of Fraternities".
+Today, approximately one-third of the undergraduate student population are members of the Greek community.
+Miami's athletic teams compete in the NCAA Division I and are collectively known as the Miami RedHawks.
 They compete in the Mid-American Conference in all varsity sports except ice hockey, which competes in the National Collegiate Hockey Conference.
+The university is also known as the "Cradle of Coaches" due to several prominent NCAA and professional sports coaches having started their careers at the school.